biicode/docs/c++/blocks.rst

 Block's web view
 ----------------

 As you know, a block is where you place your code in biicode.
-Blocks published in the web are reused when biicode searchs for dependencies.
+Blocks available in the web are the ones you can depend on.

 Take a look at blocks in a `profile main page <https://www.biicode.com/examples>`_: